Just William (book series): Controversy

 William has been criticised by the RSPCA for stories where he is cruel to animals.
 For example, in one story, William's friend Henry paints his dog blue as a circus exhibit.
 In a different story, William and another dog owner have a competition to see which dog can kill the most rats in a certain time.

-Some stories have been removed from modern publication, such as "William and the Nasties" from William The Detective, in which William suspects a Jewish shop owner of dishonesty and forms a mob to evict him. ("Nasty" was William's mispronunciation of Nazi.)
+One story has been removed from modern editions of the books.
+The story is "William and the Nasties" from William The Detective, in which William suspects a Jewish shop owner of dishonesty and forms a mob to evict him. ("Nasty" was William's mispronunciation of Nazi.)
 This story was written in 1935, two years after Adolf Hitler seized power but four years before the start of the Second World War.
 The atrocities committed in The Holocaust were not as well known (and indeed had mostly not yet happened) as they are in modern times, and the story was probably meant as parody.
 At the end of the story William and the Outlaws help capture a thief who had imprisoned the shopkeeper, and the shopkeeper generously gives them sweets as a reward.

 This story appeared in all the 20 impressions of William the Detective published by George Newnes (1935–1967), and in all the editions brought out by Armada in the 1970s.
 It was in 1986, in the edition brought out by Macmillan Children's Books, that this story was first omitted.
 Richmal Crompton's biographer, Mary Cadogan, wrote that both Richmal Crompton's literary executor – her niece Richmal Ashbee – and her publisher Macmillan "unhesitatingly decided to drop this episode ["William and the Nasties"] completely from new editions of the book."